-Of the remaining US\$103 million coverage limit, US\$85 million was the subject matter of a lawsuit Enbridge filed against one particular insurer.
-In March 2015, Enbridge reached an agreement with that insurer to submit the US\$85 million claim to binding arbitration.
-The recovery of the remaining US\$18 million is awaiting resolution of that arbitration.
-While EEP believes that those costs are eligible for recovery, there can be no assurance that EEP will prevail in the arbitration.
-Enbridge has renewed its comprehensive property and liability insurance programs, which are effective May 1, 2015 through April 30, 2016 with a liability program aggregate limit of US\$860 million, which includes sudden and accidental pollution liability.
+In March 2013, EEP and Enbridge filed a lawsuit against the insurer who is disputing recovery eligibility for Line 6B costs.
+In March 2015, Enbridge reached an agreement with that insurer to submit the claim to binding arbitration, which is not scheduled to occur until the fourth quarter of 2016.
+While the Company believes that those costs are eligible for recovery, there can be no assurance that it will prevail in the arbitration.

+Enbridge renewed its comprehensive property and liability insurance programs, which are effective May 1, 2015 through April 30, 2016 with a liability program aggregate limit of US\$860 million, which includes sudden and accidental pollution liability.
 In the unlikely event that multiple insurable incidents which in aggregate exceed coverage limits occur within the same insurance period, the total insurance coverage will be allocated among Enbridge entities on an equitable basis based on an insurance allocation agreement among Enbridge and its subsidiaries.